alvisxp/AWS-MLS/Modeling.md

 	- Ensembling
 		- Trains several base model using AutoGluon library
 		- Runs 10 trials with different model and parameter settings
-		- Models are combied with a staking ensemble method
+		- Models are combined with a staking ensemble method
 	- Auto
 		- HPO if > 100 MB
 		- Ensembling if < 100 MB